 I’m only in the high risk area for one day/a short stopover, so it isn’t worth getting antimalarials.

 A high risk area is a high risk area regardless of the length of time spent in it.
-True, the chances of you getting bitten by an infected mosquito rise the longer you spend in that region, but on the same token you may get bitten five minutes after leaving the airport.
+True, the chances of you getting bitten by an infected mosquito rise the longer you spend in that region, as does the need for you to take antimalarials, but on the same token you may get bitten five minutes after leaving the airport.
 It only takes one bite from one infected mosquito to contract malaria.
-Seek professional advice on what medication and length of course you need.
+Seek professional advice on what medication and length of course you need for where you are going.

 Everyone says they suffered awful side effects of antimalarials and I shouldn’t take them.